 Make sure your animals are used to being herded, handled or led by a lead rope.
 If the emergency event is the first time you try to get your sheep loaded into a trailer, it could be a disaster.
 All it takes is one animal to freak out and the whole flock is running for cover.

 2. Have a set routine and write it down

 You most likely have a fairly set routine that you go through everyday when caring for the animals.
 Your small livestock are used to this and changing it abruptly can lead to stress.
 If you are suddenly called away for a health emergency, make it easier on the caretaker and your animals.
 Write down the routine and leave it somewhere in the barn or feed room.
 Having the written instructions will make your friend or family member more confident, during feeding time.
 If you have a goat that busts through the gate, at feeding time,but will return for food, write this down.
 It will save a lot of headache and turmoil.

 3. Have storage of food and water

 Loss of power is another consequence of natural disaster that we have endured for days on end as a result of a hurricane or powerful storm.
 We only have well water in our area so when there is no electricity, we have no running water.
 We have learned to store water at all times.
-Sometimes simply filling the water troughs when ever they reach half full, or filling our bathtub with clean water will get us through.
+Simply filling the water troughs when they reach half full, or filling our bathtub with clean water will get us through.
 Some times we also store bottled water for the humans and store jugs of extra water for the livestock.

 Each area of the world is different in what type of disasters might occur.
 None of us are immune to the possibility of a health crisis.
-I believe homesteading or farming is a healthy pursuit full of many rewards and also many challenges.
+I believe homesteading or farming is a healthy pursuit, full of many rewards and also many challenges.
 Keeping ahead of disasters by being as prepared as possible is a way to increase the odds of survival.